enriquein/AddAmountOfRecipePer1min/README.md

 ## ChangeLog

+### 1.3.0 (October 5, 2025)
+* No code changes, just updating dependencies to match the latest game version (0.10.33.26943).
+This fixes the popup errors you'd get when mouse-hovering over items.

 ### 1.2.4
 * Added the ability to configure the default speed, and also the speed to show when holding keys while hovering.
 Use r2modman's config editor to set the values.
     * The default configuration values are the same that were being used in previous versions.